Ruth Carver, leader of the Northgate Parents for Transfer, said she handed in 3,100 signatures to the Contra Costa County Office of Education.

 Few petitions that ask for changes of this magnitude have been approved in the state because they are viewed as disruptive to the tax base of school districts, said Ellen Elster, deputy superintendent of the county Office of Education.

 Mt.
-Diablo school administrators estimate they would lose nearly
+Diablo school administrators estimate they would lose nearly 5,000 students and $24 million in state revenue a year, as well as $50 million worth of facilities.

 "Big transfers are very, very rare," Elster said.